-8.2.1 The Government has announced in respect of the local authority tax referendum threshold, that Shire District councils will be allowed increases of less than 2% or up to and including £5, whichever is higher.
+8.2.1 The Government has announced in respect of the local authority tax referendum threshold, that Shire District councils will be allowed increases of less than 3% or up to and including £5, whichever is higher.
 Upper Tier Authorities may increase their Council Tax by up to three per cent above the threshold as long as the additional income is spent on Adult Social Care.
-This is on top of the 1.99% increase they may make for other services but can total no more than 6% over the next three years.
-Exeter's budget strategy for next year assumes that council tax will increase by £5, which, along with the estimated surplus on the collection fund of £87,500 and increase in the taxbase will raise an extra £308,000.
+This is on top of the 2.99% increase they may make for other services but can total no more than 6% over a three year period, which began in 2017-18.
+Exeter's budget strategy for next year assumes that council tax will increase by £5, which, along with the estimated surplus on the collection fund of £139,900 and increase in the taxbase will raise an extra £285,850.

-8.3 BUSINESS RATES POOL
+8.3 BUSINESS RATES PILOT